Told to leave Aldi if I want

 CW: Your mask is below your nose right now.
 I’m telling you to wear your mask properly.
 [The manager has his mask below his nose.
 Yes – you got that right.]

 AM: I manage myself and this shop.
 You don’t manage the shop.
 (He does not pull his mask back up over his nose – as if to say ‘I’m the boss here; you don’t tell me what to do‘.
 Both are now oblivious to the fact that they are acting illegally.
-Instead the focus is no me.
+Instead the focus is on me.
 I’ve done nothing wrong. )

 At this point AW1 is cutting in with more of the same, so I can’t recall exactly what he was saying.
 Basically both of them are defending each other.
 I was attacking nobody.
 I was not shouting.
 I was not hostile.